ash/raku-course/essentials/functions/exercises/the-value-of-e/solution/index.md

 ## Output

 With 10 and 100 iterations, we get the following results.
-Also try other values of `$max`.
+Additionally, try other values of `$max`.

 ```console
 $ raku exercises/functions/the-value-of-e.raku